A Board Year at ESN Rotterdam

 - Is a board position within ESN-Rotterdam full-time or part-time?

-If you’re from outside of the European Union, you don’t quality for decreased tuition fee (see question 5).
+If you’re from outside of the European Union, you do not qualify for decreased tuition fee (see question 5).
 Luckily, non of the board-positions are full-time positions by default.
 We aim to have a 50-50 part- and full-time division, but the exact division really depends on who applies.
-We’d rather have a well balanced & international team, than six highly performing individuals whom don’t work together well.
-Each situation is unique, so please don’t hesitate to inform about the possibilities for your (international) situation.
+We would rather have a well balanced & international team, than six highly performing individuals who do not work well together.
+Each situation is unique, so please do not hesitate to inquire about the possibilities for your (international) situation.

 - Do I have to be an international student to apply?

 No. We welcome all students.
 Nationality does not influence your application in any way.
 Currently half of the board is Dutch, and the rest is international, but this is up for change every year.